theomthakur/ece-gy-9183-group19/README.md

 The system maintains the radiologist as the ultimate decision-maker while providing assistive insights that improve diagnostic accuracy and workflow efficiency.
 Our evaluation will specifically measure how the AI assistance reduces pathology miss rates compared to unassisted radiologist performance.

 - **Status Quo (Non-ML):** In hospital radiology departments, radiologists manually interpret 50-100 CXRs daily, spending an average of a few minutes per image.
 This process relies entirely on human expertise, with no computational assistance.
 Fatigue and high workloads lead to missed pathologies, leading to an increase in error rates.
+- **Methods for addressing over-dependence :** For addressing the biases that might occur when doctors may get too dependent on AI to make their decisions, we will make use of auditing and training.
+There will also be warninigs reminding the doctors about this in the middle.

 - **Business Metrics:** Our chest X-ray AI assistant aims to improve two key business metrics: